comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce_custom_object/README.md

-# SalesForce Custom Object <br />
+# Salesforce Custom Object <br />

-These instructions are for users who wish to set up an integration between CallGear and SalesForce CRM.
+These instructions are for users who wish to set up an integration between CallGear and Salesforce CRM.
 Below is the functionality as well as the steps to set up the integration.

 <br />

 ---
 ## Integration Setup <br />
+This integration is an add-on to the main Salesforce integration that allows you to work with Custom Objects.
+If you want to set up attachments for the main entities, please do so in the main Salesforce integration.

-If you have already connected main Salesforce integration, you can choose the same credentials and skip this section.
+If you have already connected the main Salesforce integration, you may use the same credentials and skip the first 3 sections — go right to the Entity Creation Settings.
 <details>
 <summary style="font-weight:bold;">Salesforce Settings</summary> <br />